Skip to content

 Brienna Mundy ’04 and her family.

 When she graduated in 2004, Brienna furthered her education at Towson University where she studied political science and sociology with a focus on criminal justice.
-After discovering her passion for working with kids, Brienna became a juvenile probation officer for York County Probation.
+After discovering her passion for working with children, Brienna became a juvenile probation officer for York County Probation.

 Milton Hershey School does not discriminate in admissions or other programs and services on the basis of race, color, national or ethnic origin, ancestry, sex, religious creed or disability.
 Read important MHS policies on equal opportunity and diversity, equal employment opportunity, and more.